Floloffel/Bassoon2425/mic_positions/concept_optimizer.md

 * some kind of mean error

-Therefore the each microphone is on its corresponding plane:
+Therefore, each microphone is on its corresponding plane:
 * A - top
 * B - left
 * C - back